thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

 **auth**

 This is a method for obtaining a signature of authorization data while verifying Waves' user.
-It works the same way as [Waves Auth API](https://docs.wavesplatform.com/en/waves-api-and-sdk/client-api/auth-api.html).
+It works the same way as [Waves Auth API](https://docs.wavesplatform.com/en/development-and-api/client-api/auth-api.html).

 Example:

 ```
     const authData = { data: "Auth on my site" };
-    Waves.auth(authData)
+    WavesKeeper.auth(authData)
         .then(auth => {
-            console.log(state); //displaying the result on the console
+            console.log(auth); //displaying the result on the console
             /*...processing data */
         }).catch(error => {
             console.error(error); // displaying the result on the console